mgharvey/documents/dissertation_outline.md

 **Status:** Writing

+### Relationship between phylogeographic structure and higher-level speciation rate

+A long-standing question I've hoped to address is to what degree phylogeographic structure is important in longer-term diversification.
+In$

+**Status:** Analyzing data

 ### Comparative phylogeography of varzéa and terra firme birds in Amazonia

 Perhaps my biggest goal is to obtain a large comparative phylogeographic dataset for Amazonian birds and to use it to evaluate the ability of various factors to predict phylogeographic history.

 **Status:** Extracting samples

-### Relationship between phylogeographic structure and higher-level speciation rate

-A long-standing question I've hoped to address is to what degree phylogeographic structure is important in longer-term diversification.
-In this project, we compile mitochondrial phylogeographic datasets from over 200 New World birds and compare metrics of phylogeographic diversity with estimates of speciation rate from a phylogeny of all birds.

-**Status:** Analyzing data